nfdi4health/docker-vambn/docs/walkthrough.md

 The input file should contain a `SUBJID` column with the sample IDs and a `VISIT` column.
 For longitudinal data, encode visits from 1 to N based on their order.
 For static data, add a `VISIT` column with all values set to 1.
 Besides these two columns, include only the features specified in the grouping file.

+There are certain assumptions about the data:

+- VISIT is a continuous variable, starting from 1.
+- Categorical features are encoded as integers.

 *Hint: Refer to the generated input_texas.csv file if you are unsure.*

 ### Grouping File